LaurenJA/automatic-curtain/README.md

 ####  Measurement of success of the application in the context of the problem given and evaluation of it.

 #### How to implement the GUI?
 Permitted refresh rate and latency resulted from it.
 To use the web page as the GUI, the web page is coded in django.
 Everyone who get the website can control the curtain in the same network.
+The instruction can be sent by GUI.